thomasweng15/E.V.E./README.md

 Description
 -----------
-E.V.E. is a Star Trek / Jarvis type computer, designed to receive vocal queries or commands and then respond or execute them appropriately.
-See 'Usage' for details.
+E.V.E. is a Star Trek / Jarvis type computer.
+Run the program, and E.V.E. will activate whenever you say "okay computer," after which you can ask it a question / command.

-Cloned from a similar project by Rob McCann, where the objective was for the program to only respond aurally to voice input.
+E.V.E. accepts many different types of questions and commands, such as "What was the temperature in London on the 13th July 1982?", "Youtube the Star Trek Into Darkness trailer," and "Eve, what sports do you like to play?"
+See 'Usage' for a full list of what E.V.E. can do.

+This project was cloned from a [similar project](https://github.com/rob-mccann/Pi-Voice) by Robb McCann.
+I have implemented some of the next steps listed in that project here, and will be contributing back to that project in the next few days.
+Yay open source!

-The program is designed for Linux, but has the potential to be cross-platform.
+The project is developed for Linux, but has the potential to be multi-platform.
 Perhaps you can help!

 Dependencies